Iscle/VESC_Arduino_Library/README.md

 ## *THIS IS A WORK IN PROGRESS!*

 You can try this library, most things work, but I can't guarantee anything.

+To use this library, include "VESC.h" in your arduino sketch!